-Symptoms are caused by a combination of infection, brain tissue damage, and pressure on the brain, as the abscess grown and takes up more space.
+The symptoms of a brain abscess result from a combination of infection, brain tissue damage, and pressure on the brain, as the abscess grows to take up more space.

 A brain abscess is most likely to result from a bacterial or fungal infection in some part of the brain.
-Parasites may also cause an abscess.
+Parasites can also cause an abscess.

-When the bacteria, fungi or parasites infect part of the brain, inflammation and swelling occur.
-In these cases, the abscess will consist of infected brain cells, active and dead white blood cells, and the causative organisms.
+When the bacteria, fungi, or parasites infect part of the brain, inflammation and swelling occur.
+In these cases, the abscess will consist of infected brain cells, active and dead white blood cells, and the organisms that cause the problem.

-As these accumulate, a wall or membrane develops around the abscess.
-This helps to isolate the infection and to stop it from spreading to healthy tissue.
+As the cells accumulate, a wall or membrane develops around the abscess.
+This helps to isolate the infection and keep it from spreading to healthy tissue.

 How infection enters the brain

-If an infection occurs somewhere else in the body, it can travel through the bloodstream, bypass the blood-brain barrier, and enter and infect the brain.
+If an infection occurs somewhere else in the body, the infectious organisms can travel through the bloodstream, bypass the blood-brain barrier, and enter and infect the brain.

 Many bacterial brain abscesses stem from a lesion somewhere else in the body.
 It is crucial to find that primary lesion, or there may be a repeat infection in the future.

-People with a weakened immune system have a higher risk of developing a brain abscess caused by a blood-borne infection.
+A person with a weakened immune system has a higher risk of developing a brain abscess from a bloodborne infection.

-The most common infections known to cause a brain abscess are:
+The most common infections known to cause brain abscesses are:

-Infection starts inside the skull, for example in the nose or the ear, and it spreads into the brain.
+If an infection starts inside the skull, for example in the nose or the ear, it can spread to the brain.

 The location of the abscess may depend on the site and type of the original infection.

-A blow to the head can cause a compound skull fracture, in which fragments of bone are pushed into the brain, causing a brain abscess.
-A foreign body, such as a bullet, which is left in place may also be a source of infection.
+- a blow to the head that causes a compound skull fracture, in which fragments of bone are pushed into the brain

-To diagnose a brain abscess, the doctor will evaluate any signs and symptoms and look at the patient's recent medical and travel history.
+To diagnose a brain abscess, the doctor will evaluate signs and symptoms and look at the patient's recent medical and travel histories.